Written by

 Solution 3: Use the Tab key for auto-completion

-In the command line program of Windows, Linux, and macOS, you can automatically complete given commands with the tab key.
+In the command line programs of Windows, Linux, and macOS, you can automatically complete given commands with the tab key.
 For example, in the Unix command prompt, this could be a good way to switch to a different directory more quickly.

 Step 1: Open the command shell on your device.